 This is another non-conventional treatment that you can go with.
 It has been observed that birth control pills can reduce the formation of blood filled pimples on different parts of the body.

-Consult an experienced dermatologist to get relevant antibiotics and medicines for blood filled pimples.
+Consult an experienced dermatologist to get relevant antibiotics and medicines for blood filled acne.

 How To Prevent Blood Pimples?